-ECLs are calculated through the impairment model which allocates financial instruments to stage 1, 2, 3 and POCI (Purchased or Originated d.
-Counterparty credit risk arising from derivatives

-Credit- impaired) and measure the appropriate 12 month or lifetime ECL.
+ECLs are calculated through the impairment model which allocates financial instruments to stage 1, 2, 3 and POCI (Purchased or Originated Credit- impaired) and measures the appropriate 12 month or lifetime ECL.

 ECLs are calculated as the sum of the marginal losses for each time period from the balance sheet date.
 The key components of the ECL calculation are Probability of Default ("PD"), Exposure at Default ("EAD") and Loss Given Default ("LGD") in addition to the staging criteria applied by the Bank.